Interactivity in Mathematica

 about the course

-In Mathematica 6, a lot of new functions were introduced for creating interactivity in notebooks.
+A lot of functions are available in Mathematica for creating interactivity in notebooks.
 The most important of these is Manipulate

 .
 That function is very easy to use and produces very good looking interactive output.